-To apply to this program for the Fall 2015 entering class, please follow the steps below to ensure your application is complete.
+To apply to this program for the Summer 2019 entering class, please follow the steps below to ensure your application is complete.
 Only complete applications are reviewed.

 Complete the Rackham Graduate School online application.

 The Restorative Dentistry Graduate program requires 3 letters of recommendation.
 These letters must be submitted electronically with your Rackham Graduate application.
 Please do not send paper copies.

 Submit/upload dental transcripts (and translation if not in English) online with the Rackham Graduate application.
 For more information about submitting transcripts, please visit the Rackham Graduate School.

 Foreign applicants whose native language is NOT English must submit IBT TOEFL scores (http://www.ets.org/toefl/ibt/scores/send/) electronically using institution code 1839.
 The minimum accepted IBT TOEFL is 84.
 Please do not send a paper copy of your IBT TOEFL score.
 Paper copies are not accepted.

 The deadline for this program is August 1, 2018.
 All application materials should be submitted and received by the application deadline.

 We have a paperless admissions process, which means that all of your application materials (letters, transcripts, etc.) should be submitted directly with your Rackham Graduate Application.
 Be sure to include all required documents before submitting your application.
 You will not be able to add or edit documents after your Rackham Application is submitted to the University of Michigan.
 Questions, please email firstname.lastname@example.org.